jgrundstad/hgac_preprocessing/README.md

 1. Search local directories for newly completed sequencing run
 2. Search SeqConfig for matching run configuration
 3. Demultiplex:
-  a.
-Must be performed once per barcode length (if there are multiple barcode lengths in the run)
+  1. Must be performed once per barcode length (if there are multiple barcode lengths in the run)
-  b.
-Demultiplexing is performed by Illumina's [Bcl2Fastq Conversion Software](https://support.illumina.com/downloads/bcl2fastq_conversion_software_184.html)
+  2. Demultiplexing is performed by Illumina's [Bcl2Fastq Conversion Software](https://support.illumina.com/downloads/bcl2fastq_conversion_software_184.html)
-  c.
-Fastq data is renamed to our conventions, and linked to a <run_name>/TEMP/ directory
+  3. Fastq data is renamed to our conventions, and linked to a <run_name>/TEMP/ directory

 ### Requirements: